telota/existance/README.md

 Assertions and the configured executing user may need to be adapted to your environment.

 This `systemd` unit itself relies on a control script that can properly start and stop eXist-db instances on POSIX systems.
 It is expected to be available as `/usr/local/bin/existctl` (for other locations the `systemd` units needs to be adapted).
 Quiet obviously, this is how you get it:

     existance template existctl > /usr/local/bin/existctl
     chown existdb.root /usr/local/bin/existctl

 ### nginx

 `existance` writes partial web server configurations to route requests whose path start with an instance's name to the instance's Jetty process in the directory `/etc/nginx/proxy-mappings`.
+A template for such configuration can also be produced with the `template` subcommand.
 Make sure to include these in your general web server configuration (`include /etc/nginx/proxy-mappings/*`) for the designated site.

 A **very basic** stub for a site configuration can be obtained with:

     existance template nginx-site > /etc/nginx/sites-available/existdb
     chown root.root /etc/nginx/sites-available/existdb